fruit/sfDoctrineTablePlugin/README.markdown

   All relations starts with "C", this mean that joined Company table maps to "c" and Category maps to the "ca" (due to "c" is used).

-  After some database refactorings, relation "Company" was removed.
-And you have re-built your models and base tables again.
+  You have made a database refactoring and relation "Company" was removed.

-  Now, when you update below above code by removing all things related to Company:
+  Next step is to fix the query given above by removing all things related to a "Company":

     [php]